Ladakh Autonomous Hill Development Council, Leh: History

 The council was created under the Ladakh Autonomous Hill Development Council Act 1995, following demands of Ladakhi people to make Leh District a new Indian Union Territory because of its religious and cultural differences with the rest of Jammu and Kashmir.
 In October 1993, the Indian Union Government and the Jammu and Kashmir State Government agreed to grant Ladakh the status of Autonomous Hill Council.

 The council came into being with the holding of elections on 28 August 1995.
 The inaugural meeting of the council was held at Leh on 3 September 1995.
 An Autonomous Hill Council has also been established in neighboring Kargil District.
 The Hill Council in Kargil came in to existence in July 2003.

 In 2003, as part of its "healing touch policy", the J&K government announced popular elections for the Autonomous Hill Development Council in Kargil, which was meant to strengthen participatory forms of development, governance and democratic state-building in the war-ravaged district.

 Powers

 The autonomous hill councils work with village panchayats to take decisions on economic development, healthcare, education, land use, taxation, and local governance which are further reviewed at the block headquarters in the presence of the chief executive councillor and executive councillors.
 The administration of Union Territory of Ladakh looks after law and order, communications and the higher education in the districts.

-Election Results
+Members

+Members of the Council

-In the elections for the LAHDC on 26 October, the BJP won 15 out of 26 seats.
+In the elections for the LAHDC on 26 October 2020, the BJP won 15 out of 26 seats.

-Members of the Executive Council
+Members of the Executive Committee

 The members of the executive committee are as follows: